Inge Deutschkron: Life

 Deutschkron was born in Finsterwalde, the daughter of Ella and Martin Deutschkron.
 Her father was a Jewish secondary school teacher, who moved the family to Berlin in 1927, but by 1933 was fired by the Nazi regime.
 He was able to take refuge in Great Britain in 1939, leaving his wife and daughter in Berlin.

 Between 1941 and 1943, Deutschkron worked for Otto Weidt in his brush workshop for mainly deaf and blind workers (a large proportion of whom were Jewish), and it was with his help that Deutschkron managed to evade deportation.
 From January 1943, she lived illegally in Berlin, hiding with her mother in order to survive.

 After World War II, Deutschkron and her mother moved to London in 1946 joining her father, where she studied foreign languages and became a secretary to the Socialist International organisation.
 From 1954 she traveled to India, Burma, Nepal and Indonesia before eventually returning in 1955 to Germany, where she worked in Bonn as a freelance journalist.

 In 1958, the Israeli newspaper Maariv hired her as a correspondent, and she acted as an observer for Maariv at the Frankfurt Auschwitz trials in 1963.
 She became an Israeli citizen in 1966.
 Moving to Tel Aviv in 1972, Deutschkron was editor of Maariv until 1988, dedicated to international and Middle East politics.

 She returned to Berlin in December 1988 for the stage adaptation of her 1978 autobiography I Wore the Yellow Star at the Grips-Theater, where it was titled Ab heute heißt du Sara.
-From 1992, Deutschkron lived as a freelance writer in Tel Aviv and Berlin, but made Berlin her permanent home in 2001.
+In the same month of 1988, she also visited a high school student theatre production of the same play at Gymnasium Tutzing, Bavaria, which received a phone bomb threat on opening night, but which was performed nonetheless in her presence without interruption.From 1992, Deutschkron lived as a freelance writer in Tel Aviv and Berlin, but made Berlin her permanent home in 2001.

 Deutschkron strived to ensure that people who rescued Jews from the Nazi regime were acknowledged, overseeing the work of the Museum of Otto Weidt and the Silent Heroes Museum in Berlin.
 She wrote a number of books for children and adults on her life and the life of Weidt.
 She also worked in schools as an eyewitness of the Holocaust.

 Her last residence was a senior citizen's home in Berlin.
 Deutschkron died on 9 March 2022, at the age of 99.